 Alcohol has been chosen as a priority by the Community Partnership because of the higher rates of mortality and also an increasing trend of admissions to hospital for alcohol related causes.
+For the same reason it has been selected as a PCT key goal and its importance is reflected in the PCT's strategic plan.
 The rate of alcohol related admissions to hospital is higher than the regional average and has been increasing at a faster rate than our near neighbours.
 The rate of admissions was 773 per 100,000 in 2002/03 and this had more than doubled to 1739 per 100,000 by 2007/08.
 In addition to this the Partnership has recognised the impact alcohol misuse has on crime and disorder statistics and community safety.
-The target of reducing the increase in alcohol related admissions by 2% per annum over the next three years has been jointly agreed as a challenging target to achieve.
+The target of reducing the rate of increase in alcohol related admissions by 2% per annum over the next three years has been jointly agreed as a challenging target to achieve.